l1aF-2027/Traffic-Sign-Classification-through-Images/README.md

 5. **model**: Contains the main notebook file (main.ipynb) for Vietnam traffic sign classification program

+6. **report**: Contains files related to the report, including .tex, .pdf, and other resources.

+7. **slide**: Contains the slide presentation for the project.

-6. **deploy_web.py**: Python file containing code to deploy website using Streamlit framework
+8. **deploy_web.py**: Python file containing code to deploy website using Streamlit framework

-7. **requirements.txt**: Store necessary dependencies and requirements
+9. **requirements.txt**: Store necessary dependencies and requirements